 Enable or disable write access timestamps on DOS-formatted media.
 Default for fixed disks is atime, while for removable media noatime is used.
 The latter default is so that writes to flash-based media (“memory sticks”) can be minimized, to prolong lifetime.

 Timestamps on DOS-formatted media are recorded in the local time of the recording system.
 This can cause confusion when accessing removable media in which the recording and receiving system use different time zones.
 Use this option to force media timestamps to be interpreted for a specific time zone.
 The mount_pcfs command converts the given time zone name into a numerical offset that is passed to the pcfs kernel module, using the same rules as described in environ(5) for the TZ environment variable.
 By default, the timezone value is taken from the TZ environment variable.

-Specifies the owner for the contents of the file system.
-The value can either be a character-string for a user name, or an integer value for the user ID.
+Specifies the owner for the contents of the file system. user_id is a decimal value.
 The default owner is the user ID of current process.

-Specifies the group ID for the contents of the file systems.
-The value can either be a character-string for a group name, or an integer value for the group ID.
-The default group is the group ID of the mounting process.
+Specifies the group ID for the contents of the file systems. group_id is a decimal value.
+The default group is the group ID of the current process.